marcelo-ochoa/docker/ols-official/README.md

 using `btrfs` or `overlay2` instead.
 For more details see issue [#317](https://github.com/oracle/docker-images/issues/317).
 * Unlike Oracle Docker images Scotas OLS installer do not work with random generated password, ORACLE_PWD must be passed in first run of the container when the Database is created and OLS is installed
-* Unlike Oracle Docker images this container run as root at the entry point for starting the Database, these fix:
+* Unlike Oracle Docker images this container run as root at the entry point for starting the Database, this fixs:
   - ORA-04035: unable to allocate 4096 bytes of shared memory in shared object cache "JOXSHM" of size "1073741824"
   - ORA-27106: system pages not available to allocate memory